 Onward Mathematics courses are designed to give you the basic skills needed for success in future math courses at UMaine and for many personal and professional situations as well.
-Credit for these courses will not count towards your bachelor’s degree (except for ONM013, see note), but they do count for financial aid, and all UMaine add/drop and withdrawal policies apply.
+Credit for these courses will not count towards your bachelor’s degree (except for MAT 111), but they do count for financial aid, and all UMaine add/drop and withdrawal policies apply.

 ONM 11: Pre-Algebra

 Operations, including addition, subtraction, multiplication and division, are reviewed and applied to fractions, decimals, percents and basic geometry.
 Briefly introduces signed numbers and simple linear equations.
 Prerequisite: Onward Placement Test.
 3 non-degree credits.